 Check out the Antique Gdansk Railway Station

 If you don’t have detail for an eye, you could possibly pass off Gdansk railway station.
 But if you take a moment, you’ll notice a lot happening around this area.
 First of all, the railway station is an example of ancient European architecture.
-Opposite to it stands the bus station.
+Opposite it stands the bus station.
 If you walk below crossing the bus station to the other extreme end, you’ll enter a local market, where you could find some old traditional eateries and cheap places to shop in Gdansk.

 I enjoyed strolling around in this area, where I managed to grab something cheap to eat as well as do some shopping in Gdansk on a budget.

-Quick tip: If you are traveling during Autumn or Winter, make sure to check out this neighbourhood early as many shops close around 6 PM.
+A quick tip: If you are traveling during Autumn or Winter, make sure to check out this neighbourhood early as many shops close around 6 PM.

 Discover the vibrant murals in Zaspa